 8.17 For any references required by the Client, the nominated referees will be sent a standard set of questions to be completed and returned.
 The referee may either provide answers to the questions or simply confirm the dates of the Candidate’s employment.

 9.1 Provided that the Services have not commenced or been provided by Us, You may cancel the Services.
-If You wish to cancel under this condition 9, You may inform Us of Your cancellation by email to: In each case, providing Us with Your name, address, email address, telephone number, and Order Number.
+If You wish to cancel under this condition 9, You must inform Us of Your cancellation by email to: In each case, providing Us with Your name, address, email address, telephone number, and Order Number strictly within 30 days of the date of the Order Confirmation.

 9.2 We may ask You why You have chosen to cancel and may use any answers You provide to improve Our services in the future, however please note that You are under no obligation to provide any details if You do not wish to.

-9.4 We will not issue a refund to You for any reason whatsoever if Candidate screening is later determined not to be required.
+9.4 We will not issue a refund or credit note to You for any reason whatsoever if Candidate screening is later determined not to be required.

 10.1 If the Services have not yet been performed, You may end the Contract immediately at any time by giving Us written notice in the following circumstances: